Skip to main content

 County-Wide Chipping Program

-If you are unable to pay the $150 cost share due to financial hardship, please contact the Chipping Program Manager at (530) 214-3888 to discuss options.
+If the suggested contribution presents a financial hardship, please contact the Chipping Program Manager at (530) 214-3888 to discuss available options

 Program Participation & Requirements